-One of the best NVMe m.2 SSDs you can buy is the 980 Pro with heatsink.
-It comes with 2TB of storage and an impressive 7000MB/s read speed and 5100MB/s write speed.
-The 980 EVO is compatible with PCIe 4.0 x4 and utilizes the NVMe 1.3c protocol and has a 1200 TBW life expectancy.
+One of the best NVMe m.2 SSDs you can buy is the 980 Pro with a heatsink.
+It comes with 2TB of storage, and an impressive 7000MB/s read speed and 5100MB/s write speed.
+The 980 EVO is compatible with PCIe 4.0 x4 and utilizes the NVMe 1.3c protocol, and has a 1200 TBW life expectancy.

 Who Are Samsung SSDs Best for?

 Samsung SSDs are generally a good choice for anyone and for any setup.
 They offer a wide variety of options and have a long-standing reputation backing their products.
 So whether you are looking for a new m.2 for your gaming PC or just need a little more storage space in your home computer, Samsung has a high-quality SSD for you.

 - RELATED ARTICLE: Most Reliable Hard Drives